cunnie/sslip.io/README.md

 - it binds to port 53 (you can't change it)
 - it only binds to UDP (no TCP, sorry)
-- if the hostname queried doesn't match, it doesn't return an _Answer_ section;
-  instead, it returns an _Authorities_ section with an SOA.
-- The SOA record is hard-coded with the exception of the _MNAME_ (primary master name server) record, which is set to the queried hostname (e.g. `dig big.apple.com @localhost` would have an SOA with an _MNAME_ record of `big.apple.com.`.
+- The SOA record is hard-coded with the exception of the _MNAME_ (primary master name server) record, which is set to the queried hostname (e.g. `dig big.apple.com @ns-aws.nono.io` would return an SOA with an _MNAME_ record of `big.apple.com.`
 - The NS records are hard-coded
-- The MX records are hard-coded with the exception of `sslip.io` itself, which has custom MX records to enable email delivery.
+- The MX records are hard-coded to the queried hostname with a preference of 0, with the exception of `sslip.io` itself, which has custom MX records to enable email delivery to ProtonMail.
-- There are no TXT records, or SRV.
-If those records (or any other unknown ones) are queried, the server returns no _Answers_ but an _Authorities_ section with the SOA
+- No TXT records are returned with the exception of `sslip.io`, which has custom records to enable email delivery
+- There are no SRV records

 To run the unit tests:
 ```